On the Balmer spectrum of the Morel-Voevodsky category: Oriented cohomology theories and isotropic equivalence

 \begin{proposition} {\rm (\cite[Proposition 4.15]{INCHKm})} The following conditions are equivalent: \begin{itemize} \item[$(1)$] $X$ is $P(m)$-anisotropic; \item[$(2)$] $X$ is $K(m)$-anisotropic; \item[$(3)$] $\sqrt{I(X)}=I(n)$, for some $1\leq n\leq m$. \end{itemize} \end{proposition}

-In our considerations, an important role will be played by a special type of {\it flexible fields} - \cite[Definition 1.1]{Iso}.
+In our considerations, an important role will be played by a special type of fields called {\it flexible} - \cite[Definition 1.1]{Iso}.
 These are purely transcendental extensions of infinite transcendence degree of some other fields.
-Any field $k$ can be embedded into its' {\it flexible closure} $\wt{k}=k(\pp^{\infty})$.
+Any field $k$ can be embedded into its {\it flexible closure} $\wt{k}=k(\pp^{\infty})$.

 It appears that for the $K(p,m)^*$ and $P(m)^*$-theories over a flexible field, the isotropic versions coincide with numerical ones.
 This fundamental fact, established in \cite{INCHKm}, plays the crucial role in our constructions below.